 - Exit and entrance doors to the Chapel to use the bathroom during Mass will be marked.

-- All attendees will stay in their unit and the Eucharistic Minister will come to each unit.
+- To receive Holy Communion, all attendees will stay in their row and the Eucharistic Minister will come to each unit.

 - Attendees may remain in the Chapel to pray for a short time after Mass has ended.